anshuman64/postcard-mobile/README.md

 ````

 ## Release - iOS
+1. Change Bundle Identifier to com.insiya.apple
+2. Change signing team to Anshuman Dewangan (contact@insiya.io)
+3. Turn on Push Notifications in Capabilities
-1. Increment Version and Build in XCode
+4. Increment Version and Build in XCode